-- To the maximum extent practicable, the use of contract solicitations that encourage competing offerors to acquire, for use in the performance of the contract, modern technology, production equipment, and production systems (including hardware and software) that increase the productivity of the offerors and reduce the life-cycle costs - Methods to encourage investment by U.S. domestic sources in advanced manufacturing technology production equipment and processes through: - Recognition of the contractor's investment in advanced manufacturing technology production equipment, processes, and organization of work systems that build on workers' skill and experience, and work force skill development in the development of the contract objective; and - o Increased emphasis in source selection on the efficiency of production.
+- The use of advanced manufacturing technology, processes, and systems during the research and development phase and the production phase of the program - To the maximum extent practicable, the use of contract solicitations that encourage competing offerors to acquire, for use in the performance of the contract, modern technology, production equipment, and production systems (including hardware and software) that increase the productivity of the offerors and reduce the life-cycle costs - Methods to encourage investment by U.S. domestic sources in advanced manufacturing technology production equipment and processes through: - Recognition of the contractor's investment in advanced manufacturing technology production equipment, processes, and organization of work systems that build on workers' skill and experience, and work force skill development in the development of the contract objective; and - o Increased emphasis in source selection on the efficiency of production.

 Both Congress and GAO have placed additional focus on manufacturing.
-Specifically, Congress has put the focus of managing manufacturing risk as a "Public Law"5... "the Secretary of Defense shall issue comprehensive guidance on the management of manufacturing risk in major defense acquisition programs" and "identify critical technologies and manufacturing processes that need to matured by Milestone A and that have not been successfully demonstrated in a relevant environment by Milestone B"6
+Specifically, Congress has put the focus of managing manufacturing risk as a "Public Law"(5)... "the Secretary of Defense shall issue comprehensive guidance on the management of manufacturing risk in major defense acquisition programs" and "identify critical technologies and manufacturing processes that need to matured by Milestone A and that have not been successfully demonstrated in a relevant environment by Milestone B"

-The GAO7 found that DOD faces problems in manufacturing weapon systems - systems cost far more and take much longer to build than estimated.
+The GAO(7) found that DOD faces problems in manufacturing weapon systems - systems cost far more and take much longer to build than estimated.
 Billions of dollars in cost growth occur as programs transition from development to production, and unit cost increases are common after production begins.
 Contributing factors to these problems include the following: Inattention to manufacturing during planning and design, poor supplier management, and a deficit in manufacturing knowledge among the acquisition workforce.
 Essentially, programs did not identify and resolve manufacturing risks early in development, but carried risks into production where they emerged as significant problems.
 The GAO has recommended DoD adopt the use of MRLs to help manage the manufacturing risk.